mattriley/agile-avatars/README.md

 - __No alternative that more closely matches the need exists__\
 This library was built with the specific constraints of Agile Avatars in mind.

+- __Low impact of material change__\
+The fallback would be to copy the code back into Agile Avatars.
+The cost is estimated to be low.

 ### vanilla-picker